Hi, I’m Jen. My spouse and I are raising our modern family in San Francisco, the most expensive city in the US.

 We found easy ways to earn a little side money here and there, which when added up, could afford a few pretty spectacular vacations a year.

-I recently negotiated my exit from my job with a payout that could fund 4-5 years of expenses.
+I recently negotiated an exit from my job with a payout that will fund our expenses for the next few years.

 Where has that financial plan gotten us?